-We recognize that the process of transformation is challenging and that every district’s journey will be unique – shaped by their community’s assets and challenges.
-But, generally speaking, there are distinct phases of cultural transformation, each of which we support:
+We recognize that the process of transformation is challenging and that every school district’s journey will be unique – shaped by their community’s assets and challenges.
+Generally speaking, there are distinct phases of cultural transformation, each of which we support:

 To begin the path of re-imagining education so that we may better prepare students to be the makers and creators in a new innovation-based economy, it is first important to have a vision of what this learning experience might look like.